KaganCanSit/kagancansit.github.io/README.md

 > I'm not a web developer by trade - my focus is on C++ and security-related development.
 This site is a learning project, and I'm always open to feedback and contributions!

+> [!WARNING]
-## Important Notice
+> ## Important Notice

-Before using this repository as a template, please review the following:
+> Before using this repository as a template, please review the following:

-1. **Remove Personal Content**
+> 1. **Remove Personal Content**
-   This repository contains my personal information, blog posts, and images.
+>   This repository contains my personal information, blog posts, and images.
 If you fork or clone this project, ensure you replace all personal content with your own before publishing.

-2. **Update Configuration**
+> 2. **Update Configuration**
-   Modify the following files with your own information:
+>   Modify the following files with your own information:
-   - `_config.yml` - Site title, description, social links
+>   - `_config.yml` - Site title, description, social links
-   - `_includes/head.html` - Google Analytics ID or remove the tracking code
+>   - `_includes/head.html` - Google Analytics ID or remove the tracking code
-   - `assets/images/` - Replace personal images
+>   - `assets/images/` - Replace personal images

-3. **Publish Only After Customization**
+> 3. **Publish Only After Customization**
-   Do not publish the cloned repository until you have completed the above steps to avoid displaying someone else's personal information.
+>   Do not publish the cloned repository until you have completed the above steps to avoid displaying someone else's personal information.

 ### Features